- 01283 537123

 - Publicly owned companies.

-The public body (as the end user) is responsible for deciding whether the engagement falls within IR35, and if so, the payer (which may be an agency) must include the payments in payroll, deducting PAYE and NICs from the amounts paid over, and bearing the employer NICs in relation to the payment.
+The public body (as the end user) is responsible for deciding whether the engagement falls within IR35, and if so, the payer (the party making payment to the intermediary, which may be an agency) must include the payments in payroll, deducting PAYE and NICs from the amounts paid over, and bearing the employer NICs in relation to the payment.
 No tax or NICs is to be deducted from amounts of VAT.

 The income can be distributed to the employee as net pay, on which no tax or NICs is due – these payments would be reported through the company RTI reports as a non-taxable payment.
 The company will bear no corporation tax if it has no income other than that received net of tax in this way.
 If the individual draws the amount as dividends there will be no tax liability, but no refund of NIC will be given.

 From 6 April 2021 these rules will also apply to private sector engagements, apart from those working for small end users.
 These rules were due to be introduced in April 2020, but were delayed due the COVID-19 pandemic.